rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 ### Installing Packages

-While trying to install software on your system, you might stumble on issues of “failed dependencies”.
-This is especially common when using the low-level RPM utility to manually manage applications on a system.
+While trying to install software on your system, you might stumble on “failed dependencies” issues.
+This is especially common when using the low-level RPM utility to manage applications on a system manually.

 For example, if you try to install package “abc.rpm” the RPM installer might complain about some failed dependencies.
 It might tell you that package “abc.rpm” requires another package “xyz.rpm” to first be installed.
-The issue of dependencies comes up because software applications almost always depend on some other software or library.
-If a required program or shared library is not already present on the system, then that prerequisite will have to satisfied before installing the target application.
+The dependencies issue arises because software applications almost always depend on another software or library.
+If a required program or shared library is not already on the system, that prerequisite must be satisfied before installing the target application.

 The low-level RPM utility often knows about the inter-dependencies between applications.
 But it does not usually know how or where to obtain the application or library needed to resolve the issue.
 Stated another way, RPM knows the *what* and *how* but does not have the built-in ability to answer the *where* question.
 This is where tools like `dnf`, `yum`, and so on shine.